From sharing closet space to coming out of the closet

 Dear The Heterosexual Roommate,

-It isn't clear from your question whether your roommate told you himself that he is gay, or whether you heard about it from others.
-If he told you himself, then he may be open to having a conversation about any questions you might have.
-You might have questions about your roommate's sexual orientation, and he may or may not answer them.
-You may also have questions about the details of living together: try to keep that conversation general.
-Your roommate probably shares many of the questions or concerns you have.
-For example, you might want to ask about how you both feel if he were to bring a guy home at night, just as he might want to talk about what to do if you were to bring someone home!
-This issue, similar to many others, is an issue having to do with living and sharing a residential space with someone — gay, straight, bisexual, black, white, Christian, Jewish, Muslim, whatever.
+If your roommate came out to you himself, it could be a sign of trust.
+People usually come out to individuals that they trust, so consider thanking him for sharing this information.
+You can also assure him that you’ll respect his confidentiality.
+If you have questions about the details of living together, it’s possible that your roommate may share many of the same questions or concerns you have.
+For example, you might want to ask about how you both feel if he were to bring a person home at night, just as he might want to talk about what to do if you were to bring someone home.
+This issue, similar to many others, often has to do with sharing a residential space with someone rather than their identity.